Northeastern-Electric-Racing/PM-Dashboard-v2/docs/PrismaMigrationTools.md

 This command drops the database if possible or performs a soft reset if the database cannot be deleted.
 If the database is dropped, it creates a new database with the same name and runs all migrations and seed scripts.
-If `npm prisma:reset` runs without any errors, then the `npm prisma:seed` function is auto-invoked, meaning you do not need to run the `npm prisma:seed` command again.
+If `npm prisma:reset` runs without any errors, then the `npm prisma:seed` function is auto-invoked.
+This means you do not need to run the `npm prisma:seed` command again.

 ### Why to use it

-If you need to undo manual changes or if there are migration history conflicts, you should run this command.
+If you need to undo changes you made to the database schema or if there are migration history conflicts, you should run this command.

-You use this command to also restore the data to its original state if you sufficiently modified the data in the front end.
+You use this command to also restore the data to its original state if you sufficiently modified the data via the front end.

 For more detailed information about [prisma reset](https://www.prisma.io/docs/concepts/components/prisma-migrate), click the link.